Overview of Payroll Taxes in Brazil

 Bonus Payments in Brazil

 Workers with a year of service are eligible for a full 13-month salary, typically disbursed at the year's conclusion.
-This payment occurs in two parts: in November (free from INSS deductions or withheld taxes) and in December (with INSS contributions and tax withholding applied in the second instalment).
+This payment occurs in two parts: the first instalment is paid by November 30 (free from INSS deductions or withheld taxes), and the second by December 20 (with INSS contributions and tax withholding applied).

 Types of Payroll Taxes in Brazil